Year 3 (7+) Entry

 To find out about the next Freemen's Fun and to book your child's place and activities, click on the button below

-The deadline to apply is 15 October when your child is in Year 2.
-To apply, complete the online registration form and send in your £100 fee.
-By completing the online registration, you have automatically entered your child into the Entrance Exams.
+The deadline to apply is 8 October when your child is in Year 2.
+To apply, complete the online registration form and send in your £200 fee.
 You can download a Registration Form if you prefer.

 Guidance for prospective parents and current teachers

-All children at this age group are asked to come for interview on a weekday soon after the entrance tests.
-At interview the children will be asked to read aloud from a passage selected by the School, answer questions on this passage, and to converse about their interests, likes and dislikes.
-The interview will be approached as a conversation and not simply as a question and answer session.
+All candidates will then be invited for interview on a weekday soon after the entrance tests.
+At interview the children will be asked to read aloud from a passage selected by the School, answer questions on the passage, and to talk about their interests, likes and dislikes.
+The interview will be approached as a conversation and we will do our best to put your child at their ease.

-If applicants can sit the papers at Freemen’s, we will invite them to join us for the regular entrance exams in January.
-Otherwise, we can either arrange for candidates to sit entrance exams at their current school, at your agents’ office, if appropriate, or at a local British Council Office.
-If the exams are being taken overseas they will need to take place between 12th – 16th January 2019.
+If applicants can sit the papers at Freemen’s, we will invite them to join us for the regular entrance exams.
+Otherwise, we can either arrange for candidates to sit entrance exams at their current school, at an approved agents’ office, if appropriate, or at a local British Council Office.
 Interviews can be arranged via Skype or FaceTime.
 Please make it clear on the Exam Confirmation Form or Registration Form that you intend to sit overseas.

 Coaching for these tests is not encouraged.
 However, it is suggested that parents and teachers explain the concept of completing a task within a set time limit.